bptlab/mantichor-corda/README.md

 ### Stopping

-To stop the server just kill the docker container. `Docker kill (DockerID)`
+To stop the server just kill the docker container: `Docker kill (DockerID)`.

 ### Execute tasks